ejsullivan/CS559/README.md

 # CS559
 CS559 Projects

-These are various projects I worked on for the UW-Madison computer graphics course.
+These are various things I worked on for the UW-Madison computer graphics course.
+The projects in P1 are some small programs I wrote up to get the hang of javascript.